Bury, Greater Manchester: Transport

-Diamond North West and Rosso operate most bus services around Bury, connecting with destinations within Greater Manchester, Rossendale, Accrington and Burnley.
+Currently, most buses are run by the Bee Network (Which replaced those run by Diamond North West, Go North West, Vision Bus, and Rosso busses within county lines), with regular services to Manchester, Bolton, Rochdale, Ramsbottom, Tottington, Nangreaves, Farnworth, Norden, Heywood, and Pendleton.
+Rosso continues to run services to Rossendale, Blackburn and Burnley.
 The bus station is connected to the Bury Interchange Metrolink tram stop, to provide a vast complex of inter-modal transport.
 There is also a free car park at the rear of the complex and a cycle hub for parking bikes during the day.
 The station is located in the centre of Bury, close to Bury Market, the Millgate Shopping Centre, the Rock and the main square.
+There are plans to demolish and rebuild the interchange starting in 2027; it will be the first in Greater Manchester to be Carbon Neutral.